 Unfortunately, this catastrophe brought an end to the existence of, then very significant and developed civilization, so-called Minoans.
 Minoans came to Santorini from the neighboring Crete around 2000 BC and settled down in the region, today known as Akrotiri.
 The Minoans built up an unusually developed city with public buildings (even multi-storey buildings), stone houses, streets, marketplace and even canalization.
 Beside trade and traditional handicrafts, art was supported as well.
 But after the volcano eruption, the city was covered and by a big amount of volcanic ash and dust, what conserved and preserved the city in the same shape until today.
 By that moment, the tracks of the developed Minoans disappeared.

 In the Ancient period, the Spartan colonists settled down on the island and established a new settlement called Thera in the difficult accessible mountanious terrain near Mesa Vouno.
 The city Thera has been growing quickly (for the construction of the houses the limestone of the mountain has been used) and became an important cultural centre and also a respected trade partner.
-Unfortunately, the eruption of the volcano in 726 AD damaged the city noticeable, what made the inhabitants to move to the coast, where the life was much easier and more comfortable.
+Unfortunately, the eruption of the volcano in 726 AD damaged the city heavily, what made the inhabitants to move to the coast, where the life was much easier and more comfortable for them.

 The two main archeological sites - Akrotiri and Ancient Thera bear witnes to the development of then local cultures.
 Both historical places are publicly accessible and each of them bring a different kind of experience.
 After uncovering of volcano dust, ash and loam deposits, you can walk today through the narrow streets of the famous Minoan city and even to take a look inside each building, where also preserved things of then everyday life are exposed (most of the discovered artefacts are exposed by the Prehistoric Thera Museum and a part of them also by the Archeological Museum of Thera, both residing in the capital city of Fira).
 Contrariwise, the excavations of the Ancient Thera offer more imagination possibilities because, in contrast to Akrotiri, here we can find more likely just basements of buildings with some remains of walls.
 The area of the excavations is not roofed over, therefore your visit will be enhanced by an astonishing view of the wide surrounding sceneries.